-Applicants are advised to refer to programme specific admission requirements apart from the following general admission requirements.
+Applicants are advised to refer to program specific admission requirements apart from the following general admission requirements.

-Master's Programmes
+Master's Programs

-Applicants seeking admission into any of the AUA Master's degree programmes must hold a recognised bachelor's degree with a minimum CGPA of 3.00 on a 4-point scale or its equivalent grade average of 60%.

-Except for Master of Arts Biblical &Theological Studies (MABTS), applicants with a CGPA of 2.50 to 2.99 or an equivalent grade average of 55% to 59% may be admitted on probation (see Admission Status Classification).
+Applicants seeking admission into any of the AUA Master's degree programs must hold a recognized bachelor's degree with a minimum (Cumulative Grade Point Average) CGPA of 3.00 on a 4-point scale or its equivalent grade average of 60% or Second class honors upper division Except for Master of Arts Biblical &Theological Studies (MABTS), applicants with a CGPA of 2.50 to 2.99 or an equivalent grade average of 55% to 59% may be admitted on probation (see Admission Status Classification).
 MABTS applicants must have a CGPA of 3.00 on a 4-point scale or its equivalent.

-Doctoral Programmes
+Doctoral Programs

+Doctor of Ministry

-Doctor of Ministry.
-Those seeking admission into the Doctor of Ministry (DMin) programme must have a recognised master's degree in Theology/Religion with a minimum CGPA of 3.33 on a 4-point scale or its equivalent.
+Those seeking admission into the Doctor of Ministry (DMin) program must have a recognized master's degree in Theology/Religion with a minimum CGPA of 3.33 on a 4-point scale or its equivalent.